aloisdg/awesome-regex/README.md

 # Other awesome lists

-Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.
+Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list or if you want [more](https://github.com/jnv/lists).